 Is Online Gambling Legal in New Hampshire?

-Minimum Legal Age to Gamble in State of New Hampshire
+Minimum Legal age to Gamble in New Hampshire

 The legal age for gambling in New Hampshire is different depending on the type of gambling that you are conducting.
 If you are playing the lottery or bingo, then you ought to be 18 years old or older.
 For horse and dog racing, or for poker play, one ought to be 21 years of age or older.